While the Atlantic has raged with storminess, the Pacific has been strangely quiet

-Tropical cyclones in the Pacific Ocean north of the equator have generated 62 percent of the energy typically observed to date.
-Meteorologists refer to this quantity as ACE, short for accumulated cyclone energy.
+Tropical cyclones in the Pacific north of the equator have generated 62 percent of the energy typically observed to date.
+Meteorologists refer to this quantity as accumulated cyclone energy, or ACE.
 Tropical cyclones include tropical depressions, tropical storms, hurricanes and typhoons.

-Due to its size, meteorologists often analyze storms in the northern Pacific Ocean by splitting it into two sectors, the east and west.
+Because of its size, meteorologists often analyze storms in the northern Pacific by splitting it into two sectors, the east and west.
 In a typical eastern Pacific hurricane season, named storms would have churned through 120 ACE units by now.
 This year, its ACE is at a lowly 74.

-In the western Pacific, statistically the most active hotspot for tropical cyclones in the world, the energy deficit has been even more striking.
+In the western Pacific — statistically the most active hot spot for tropical cyclones in the world — the energy deficit has been even more striking.
 Only 86 ACE units have been logged, two-fifths of the normal 214 units for this point in the season.
 In the western Pacific, hurricanes are called typhoons, but the storms are structurally no different.

 How the season has unfolded

 In the eastern Pacific, the season kicked off early, with a premature tropical depression forming April 25, weeks ahead of average.
 The eastern Pacific’s first major hurricane, rated Category 3 or higher, occurred in July, with Hurricane Douglas peaking at Category 4 status.
-It remained over the open ocean during its entire lifetime though, and its remnants only brought a rainy and breezy day to parts of Hawaii.
+It remained over the open ocean during its entire lifetime, and its remnants only brought a rainy and breezy day to parts of Hawaii.

-Hurricane Genevieve reached Category 4 strength well offshore of western Mexico in mid-August as well, as did Marie in early October over the open East Pacific.
-But as a whole, the eastern Pacific season has produced little in the way of direct land impacts.
+Hurricane Genevieve reached Category 4 strength well offshore of western Mexico in mid-August, as did Marie in early October over the open east Pacific.
+But, as a whole, the eastern Pacific season has produced little in the way of direct land impacts.

 In the western Pacific, only Haishen has achieved super typhoon status, a designation given to typhoons with peak winds of at least 150 mph.
 Super typhoons are equivalent to high-end Category 4 hurricanes.
 Haishen went on to wallop parts of southern Japan and the Korean Peninsula.

-At this time last year, Hagibis, the fourth super typhoon of 2019, had already developed, explosively intensifying from a tropical storm to a Category 5 equivalent super typhoon in just 18 hours’ time, doing so at one of the fastest rates recorded.
+At this time last year, Hagibis, the fourth super typhoon of 2019, had already developed, explosively intensifying from a tropical storm to a Category 5-equivalent super typhoon in just 18 hours’ time, one of the fastest rates recorded.

 Seven super typhoons developed in the very active 2018 season.